-Adaptive reuse of Michigan’s historic resources stimulates both the state and local economies through investment, job creation and community revitalization.
+Adaptive use of Michigan’s historic resources stimulates both the state and local economies through investment, job creation and community revitalization.
 It also increases property values, which is good for both property owners and local governments.

 Historic buildings are built with higher-quality materials, such as hardwoods from old-growth forests that no longer exist and are decorated with ornate plaster and stonework that we can’t replicate today.
 They simply don’t build them like they used to.